0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2023-02-24-Cyber Defenders - BlackEnergy.md

 # #7 What is the name of the injected dll file loaded from the recent process?

-An injected DLL (Dynamic Link Library) is a malicious code that is injected into a legitimate process in order to modify its behavior or gain unauthorized access to the system.
-This technique is often used by malware to evade detection and to perform various malicious activities, such as stealing data, downloading additional malware, or providing remote access to the attacker.
+DLL injection is a technique used for running code within the address space of another process by forcing it to load a dynamic-link library.
+DLL injection is often used by external programs to influence the behavior of another program in a way its authors did not anticipate or intend.
 We can use `ldrmodules` plugin and specify the PID of that process `880` to get that. ldrmodules plugin lists all the DLLs that have been loaded into the memory space of the specified process, along with their base addresses, size, and path on the file system.
 This information can be useful in identifying any malicious DLLs that may have been injected into the process's memory space or to determine the modules that are causing the process to behave unexpectedly.

 ```
 Pid      Process              Base       InLoad InInit InMem MappedPath